 What is Tubal Ligation?

-Tubal ligation may be a good option for women and their partners who know they do not wish to become pregnant in the future.
-Different techniques can be used to perform tubal sterilization and the procedure is considered a permanent type of birth control.
+Tubal ligation surgery is the most common form of female sterilization, to prevent pregnancy.
+Nonetheless, tubal ligation may be a good option for women and their partners.
+Unquestionably, they do not wish to become pregnant in the future.
+Moreover, healthcare professionals can use different techniques to perform tubal sterilization.
+And they consider the procedure a permanent type of birth control.

-Who is a Candidate for Tubal Ligation?
+Who is a Candidate for the Procedure?

 - Women whose health would be at risk if they were to become pregnant.